ai/size-limit/README.md

 * JS libraries, which use webpack or Rollup to build `dist/umd/lib.produciton.js`-kind file to put it to npm package.
   [React] is a good example.

+If you have small JS library with many separated files in npm package, see next section.

 1. First, install `size-limit`: